tendermint/tendermint/docs/tutorials/go-built-in.md

 Note that, to implement these calls in our application we're going to make use of Badger's transaction mechanism.
-We will always refer to these as Badger transactions, not to confuse them with the transactions included in the blocks delieverd by Tendermint, the _application transactions_.
+We will always refer to these as Badger transactions, not to confuse them with the transactions included in the blocks delivered by Tendermint, the _application transactions_.

 First, let's create a new Badger transaction during `BeginBlock`.
 All application transactions in the